 |Total amount of Sports Grant received

 |Sports Equipment: refurbishment of equipment (including mile a day and orienteering courses)

 |Visit of motivational coach to work with pupils and teachers (Craig Heap)

 The school will continue to focus on the following areas:

-- Pupil participation in competitive sport with our disabled pupils and Key Stage One pupils
+- Continue to increase pupil participation in competitive sport with our disabled pupils and Key Stage One pupils

-- Participation in a wide range of inter schools competitive sport across the age ranges
+- Participation in a wide range of inter schools competitive sport across the age range

-- Employ the skills and expertise of a sports coach to deliver coaching and support teaching (2 days a week)
+- Employ the skills and expertise of Sports coach to deliver coaching and support teaching (2 days a week)

-- Identify and increase participation for pupils not accessing sport or who are shy of sport and games
+- Continue to Identify and increase participation pupils of accessing sport or who are sports ‘shy’.

 - Maintain after school clubs/ lunch time clubs linked to competitions